jlmelville/uwot/README.md

 I've seen it take an extremely long time (a couple of hours) to converge.
 If initialization is taking more than a few minutes, I suggest stopping the calculation and using the scaled PCA (`init = "spca"`) instead.
-* For supervised dimensionality reduction using a numeric vector, only the Euclidean distance is supported for building the target graph.
 * `R CMD check` currently reports the following note:
 `GNU make is a SystemRequirements.`, which is expected and due to using RcppParallel.
 On Linux, it sometimes notes that the `libs` sub-directory is over